afplabor2019/asd123/DentalWebsiteProject/Documents/Functional specification.md

 Lastly, there is an admin page, where the manager can change the database.
 This can only be accessible for the manager.
 ## Required business use cases model
 ![Required business use cases model UML](https://github.com/afplabor2019/asd123/blob/master/DentalWebsiteProject/Images/funcSpecRequiredUML.png)
+## Scenario
+There is a website with five pages and each one serves a different purpose.
+First, when users open the website, the home page is the landing page, where they can see what they can find and do on the website.
+Users can reach the page with the <b>Home</b> button too.
+There is the company's name, logo, some pictures, and supporters' logos.
+The second button in the navigation bar takes the users to the <b>About</b> page, which contains a short description of the company and a list of the colleagues which can change dynamically according to the database.
+The third one takes the users to the <b>Product</b> page, which contains all of the company's products sorted by categories.
+This page also can change dynamically according to the database.
+The fourth one takes the users to the <b>Our works</b> page, which contains the company's completed works with a short description and for each work a gallery of photos.
+This is also dynamic and gets data from the database.
+The fifth one takes the user to the <b>Contact</b> page, where they can ask for prices via email of the products and find information about the email addresses, telephone numbers, and the company location.
+Price request is a form on the contact page where users can type in their email address and choose which product they interested in.
+The server sends an email to the user given address and also to the manager's email that a price request has been made.
+There is a <b>database</b>, where the webpage can get data for products, previous works and colleagues from, and an <b>admin page</b> from which the database is accessible with the proper rights and any relevant data stored in it can be changed from this page in a user-friendly way.
+The database and the admin page remain hidden to the visitors.